Zeolite

 What are the symptoms and dangers of lead poisoning?

-Depending on the type, duration and intensity of lead exposure, people with lead poisoning have acute or chronic lead poisoning.
-This particular type of poisoning is also known as saturnism.
+Lead poisoning occurs when lead is absorbed into the organism through the gastrointestinal tract, skin or respiratory tract.
+Depending on the type, duration and intensity of lead exposure, patients have acute or chronic lead poisoning.
+This particular type of toxication is also known as Saturnism.

 Symptoms